When to visit the vet?

 The clinical signs of an abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
 This can be caused naturally by various factors or be medically induced. vary depending on the stage of pregnancy and the cause:

-In early abortions, the symptoms may be minimal or completely absent, as the embryos are often resorbed.
-The female dog may only show a brief vaginalVaginal refers to anything related to the vagina, the muscular tube that connects the external genitalia in female mammals to the uterus. discharge or Behavioral changes.
-In late abortions, the fetuses are expelled, accompanied by labor and abdominalThe term “abdominal” refers to anything that concerns the belly or the abdomen.
-It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pressing.
-The vaginalVaginal refers to anything related to the vagina, the muscular tube that connects the external genitalia in female mammals to the uterus. discharge can be serous, bloody, or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
+In early abortions, symptoms may be minimal or completely absent, as the embryos are often resorbed.
+The female dog may show only brief vaginalVaginal refers to anything related to the vagina, the muscular tube that connects the external genitalia in female mammals to the uterus. discharge or Behavioral changes.
+In late abortions, the fetuses are expelled, accompanied by contractions and abdominalThe term “abdominal” refers to anything that concerns the belly or the abdomen.
+It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. straining.
+VaginalVaginal refers to anything related to the vagina, the muscular tube that connects the external genitalia in female mammals to the uterus. discharge may be serous, bloody, or purulentPurulent refers to pus or the production of pus, which may indicate a bacterial infection.
 Purulent inflammatory conditions are often painful and may have significant swelling and redness., depending on the cause.

-Behavioral changes such as Nesting behavior, Restlessness, or excessive Licking in the genital area can be observed.
+Behavioral changes such as nesting behavior, Restlessness, or excessive Licking of the genital area may be observed.
 After an abortionabortion refers to the loss of a pregnancy before the viability of the fetus, i.e. before it could survive outside the womb.
 This can be caused naturally by various factors or be medically induced., the female dog may develop pseudolactation, in which the mammary glands swell and produce milk.

 Diagnosis